 Man making a mistake by email and looking stressed

-5 min
+3 min

-11 Guidelines For Businesses On Sending Secure Customer Emails
+11 Guidelines for Businesses on Sending Secure Customer Emails

 Here are 11 steps to follow to send secure customer emails and protect sensitive information from unauthorised or unintended access.

-1. Deploy An Email Policy
+1. Deploy an Email Policy

 2. Don’t Use Public Wi-Fi

-cyberattack while using public Wi-Fi stat
+Statistic showing cyberattack risk when using public Wi-Fi

 3. Know Your Compliance